Topical Authority — Entity Coverage for AI Citation¶

 These three inputs combine into a single authoritative node AI systems draw from across varied queries.

 Topical authority grows non-linearly.
-Each new page adds query surface, strengthens the link graph, and increases the probability a novel query hits the domain.
+Each new page adds query surface, strengthens the link graph, and increases the chance a new query hits the domain.

 The Authority Flywheel: